mechagic/mechagic.github.io/src/creations/portfolio.md

 <br>

 ## Chattable (Paid)
-Designed the logo for [Chattable](https://iframe.chat/) by Xobyte.
+Designed an older logo for [Chattable](https://iframe.chat/) by Xobyte.
 It is a free live chat tool for your website that is customizable.

 Concept art not pictured.